Creative Writing MSc

 Over the course of this programme, you’ll complete a body of creative work that has been rigorously peer reviewed.

 Our students go on to careers in a wide variety of fields, including publishing, marketing, arts administration, web and audio book editing, script and ghost writing, and gaming narrative design.
+Some decide to extend their studies and take a PhD with us.

 A UK 2:1 honours degree, or its international equivalent, in a relevant subject.